IvanYashchuk/fecr/README.md

 Current limitations:
 * Composition of forward and reverse modes for higher-order derivatives is not implemented yet.
-* Differentiation wrt Dirichlet boundary conditions and mesh coordinates is not implemented yet.
+* Differentiation with respect to mesh coordinates is not implemented yet.

 ## API
 The package includes 5 functions: